Enquire Now

 Useful to know

-Popular Accommodations In Ireland:
+Popular accommodations in Ireland:

 Old Head prides itself in offering the ultimate experience in golf with a seamless blend of Irish hospitality.
 Old Head's Clubhouse overlooks the 18th Green and commands stunning vistas of the Atlantic Ocean and the Old Head Lighthouse.
-It blends in superbly with the headland's rugged nature and includes the Lusitania Bar, the 5-star de Courcey Restaurant, and the Hibernian Suite.
+It blends superbly with the headland's rugged nature and includes the Lusitania Bar, the 5-star de Courcey Restaurant, and the Hibernian Suite.

 The Slieve Donard Resort and Spa stand on six acres of immaculate private grounds at the foot of the Mountains of Mourne.
 A golden strand of beach borders one side while the mighty Royal County Down golf links frame the other.